Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Leemu looked around, and felt as if the world had just become much, much bigger and *way* scarier.
 He whimpered, just trying to taken the sheer incredible *change* of it all--!

-He felt as if the bottom had dropped out and he was falling down, down---but also flying.
+He felt as if the bottom had dropped out and he was falling down, down - but also flying.
 There were hues there he’d never imagined.
 Like *that* flower which was blue but *not,* and *that* one which was *yellow* but not.
 And…

 He sat down abruptly and covered his eyes, shivering.